wsbctechnicalblog/wsbctechnicalblog.github.io/content/governance-manifestos-guardrails.md

 - **Guardrails** – “_a railing guarding usually against danger_” (Merriam-Webster), such as the sides of a bridge, 200m above a raging George, or naming guidance.

-For our common engineering system we have collaborated with security and operations to define a library of guardrails, such as:
+For our common engineering system, we have collaborated with security and operations to define a library of guardrails, such as:

 ![DevOps](/images/governance-manifestos-guardrails-3.png)